Germanilu/Proyecto-Videoconsola/README.md

-# Video Console Project, done with HTML/CSS :video_game:
+# Video Console Project, done with HTML/CSS and a small JavaScript function :video_game:

 *If you prefer you can read this in* [Spanish](/README-ESP.md)